-If you love outdoor recreation, Great Falls is the destination for you!
-Cycle or hike on the 50-mile long River’s Edge Trail.
+For lovers of outdoor recreation, Great Falls is the destination for you!

-- Day 1 Visit the Lewis and Clark National Historic Trail Interpretive Center.
-Head west to explore the paved River’s Edge Trail and see Black Eagle Falls and Dam.
+- Visit the Lewis and Clark National Historic Trail Interpretive Center.
+Cycle the paved River’s Edge Trail.

-Top 5 Things To Do in Great Falls
+5 Best Things To Do in Great Falls

-The waterfalls and dams of Great Falls occur along 12 miles of the Missouri River.
-Over this distance the river bed drops around 450 vertical feet.
-Black Eagle Falls is the first waterfall as you head downstream.
+The waterfalls and dams are along a 12-mile stretch of the Missouri River beginning in Great Falls.
+The river bed drops around 450 vertical feet over the 12 miles.
+Black Eagle Falls is the waterfall closest to the city.

 Black Eagle Falls and Dam

 The falls are about 25 feet high and 600 feet wide.
-For a closer look, visit Black Eagle Memorial Island Park at the bottom of the falls which you can reach from the north side of the Missouri River.
+For a closer look, visit Black Eagle Memorial Island Park at the bottom of the falls which can be reached from the north side of the Missouri River.

-In 1890 the first hydroelectric dam in Montana was built here.
+In 1890 Montana’s first hydroelectric dam was built here.
 The current structure, built on top of the first dam, opened in 1927.
 It is over 30 feet high and 780 feet long.

 The building of Black Eagle Dam and Rainbow Dam, just downstream, gave the city its nickname ‘Electric City’.